contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 ## News reader

 The front-end module "news reader" is used to display a specific news item.
-The module obtains the alias of the article via the URL, so that messages with so-called [permalinks](https://de.wikipedia.org/wiki/Permalink) can be linked specifically:
+The module obtains the alias of the article via the URL, so that news with so-called permanent links can be specifically linked:

 `www.domain.de/nachricht/form-folgt-funktion.html`

-In this example, the message with the alias "form-folgt-function" is called via the "message" page.
-If the searched message does not exist, the message reader returns an error message and the HTTP status code "404 Not found".
+In this example, the message with the alias "form-folgt-funktion" is called via the "message" page: If the searched message does not exist, the message reader returns an error message and the HTTP status code "404 Notfound".
 The status code is important for search engine optimization.

 {{% notice info %}}
-Only one "reader module" may be located on a single page, regardless of the type.
-Otherwise one or the other module would trigger a 404 page, because for example the alias of a message cannot be found in a calendar, or vice versa the alias of an event in a message archive.
+There can only be one "reader module" on a single page, regardless of type.
+Otherwise, one or the other module would trigger a 404 page, because, for example, the alias of a message cannot be found in a calendar, or vice versa, the alias of an event in a message archive.
 {{% /notice %}}

 ### Module configuration

-**News archives:** Here you can define in which archives the requested post should be searched.
-Contributions from archives that are not selected are generally not displayed, even if the URL is correct and the message exists.
+**Message archives:** Here you can define in which archives the requested post is to be searched for; posts from archives that have not been selected are not displayed, even if the URL is correct and the message exists.
 This feature is especially important in multi-domain operations with several independent websites.

 ### Template settings

-**Meta-fields:** Here you define which meta information (date of the post, author of the post and number of comments) is displayed.
+**Meta-fields:** Here you can define which meta information (date of the post, author of the post and number of comments) is displayed.

 **Message template:** Here you select the message template.
-By default, the `news_full` template displays the complete article.
+By `news_full`default, the template displays the complete article.

 **Individual template:** Here you can overwrite the standard template.